 We all know that it’s the little things in life that make people feel special.
-One of the most thoughtful gestures you can give to someone, such as your customers, is a gift certificate.
-Instead of using store-bought generic ones, we’ve created a tutorial to show how to make custom printable gift certificates using Microsoft Word and Excel.
+One of the most thoughtful gestures you can give someone is a personalized gift certificate or gift Microsoft Word and ..
+Instead of using store-bought generic ones or , we’ve created a to show make custom from scratch with

-- Define what you want on your gift certificates
+- Define what you want on your certificates

-- Create an Excel worksheet with your gift certificate data
+- Create an Excel worksheet with your data

 - Do a mail merge with the certificate info